immauss/openvas/Readme.md

 Scott

-# Tags  #
+# Docker Tags  #
 tag              | Description
 ----------------|-------------------------------------------------------------------
-21.04.07 | This is the most recent and latest.
+21.04.08 | This is the most recent and latest.
-21.04.08 | This is still beta.
-The only difference is it uses Debian bullseye as the base image instead of buster.
-This is because Greenbone has switched to bullseye as thier primary dev platform.
-It should work .. but limited testing. armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster 20.08.04.6 | The last 20.08 image beta            | from the latest master source from greenbone.
-This may or may not work. pre-20.08   | This is the last image from before the 20.08 update. v1.0             | old out of date image for posterity.
+armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster
+20.08.04.6 | The last 20.08 image
+pre-20.08   | This is the last image from before the 20.08 update. v1.0             | old out of date image for posterity.
 (Dont` use this one. . . . ever)